By Tim Lambert

 The Romans gambled with dice.
 They also played board games.
 Roman children played games with wooden or clay dolls and hoops.
 They also played ball games and board games.
 And they played with toy carts and animal knucklebones.

 Life in Anglo-Saxon England was hard.
-Games for the poor must have been cheap like wrestling, running races and playing dice.
+Games for the poor must have been cheap like wrestling, running races, and playing dice.

 In the evenings rich Saxons feasted and drank.
 During the day the main pastime of the rich was hunting.
 Rich Saxons kept falcons.
 In the evenings they feasted and they enjoyed storytelling, riddles, and games like chess.
 After feasts, minstrels played the harp and sang.

 In the Middle Ages, the main pastime of the upper class was still hunting.
 Lords hunted deer with packs of dogs and killed them with arrows.
-They also hunted wild boar with spears.
+They also hunted wild boars with spears.
 Both men and women went hawking.
 In the evenings they feasted, danced, or played board games such as chess and backgammon.
 In the mid-15th century playing cards were introduced into England.

 Knights took part in tournaments.
 These events drew large crowds of spectators.
 At them, knights fought with wooden lances, swords, or maces.
 It was called jousting.
 There were also tourneys (fights between teams).
 Tournaments often lasted four days.
 Two days were for jousting, one was for tourneys and one was for archery competitions.

 In the Middle Ages, wealthy people also played board games.
-We are not certain where or when chess was invented but by the 10th century it was had reached Europe.
+We are not certain where or when chess was invented but by the 10th century it had reached Europe.

 Games similar to draughts were played by the ancient Egyptians, Greeks, and Romans.
 The Arabs played a similar game and by the 11th century, a form of draughts was being played in Europe.